Robust Completion for Rank-1 Tensors with Noises: Introduction

 In the earlier work, most tensor completion methods assume the observed tensor entries are noise-free, i.e., the exact values of those entries are known.
 However, in applications, there almost always exist noises.
 It is rather desirable to predict tensor data from both noisy and incomplete observations.
 In contrast to the abundant literature of noise-free TCPs, there exist relatively less work for noisy TCPs.
+For noisy rank-$1$ matrix completion, stable completions can be computed by the second order Moment-SOS relaxations \cite{C-D-17}.
 Tensor decomposition and total variation regularization based models have been proposed to solve noisy TCPs \cite{Acar-11,Zhao-Zhang}.
 Tensor tubal rank based methods for solving third-order noisy TCPs are introduced in \cite{wang-jin-17,Wang-19}.
-Tensor completion with noisy data can be obtained by a polynomial time algorithm based on the sixth level of the sum-of-squares hierarchy \cite{BarMoi22}.
+Besides that, a semidefinite relaxation method based on the sum-of-squares hierarchy is given in \cite{BarMoi22}.

 Most tensor optimization problems can be formulated as polynomial optimization \cite{NiePoly}.
 Nuclear norm relaxations can be used to get tensor completions \cite{Nie-nuclear17,tang2015,zhou}.
-Stable rank-one matrix completions can be obtained by the level-$2$ Moment-SOS relaxation \cite{C-D-17}.
 Low rank symmetric tensor approximations can be obtained by solving equations about generating polynomials \cite{NieR}.